daos-stack/daos/src/vos/README.md

 VOS provides an iterator-based approach, to extract all the keys and values from a KV object.
 Primarily, KV indexes are ordered by keys and then by epochs.
 With each key holding a long history of updates, the size of a tree can be huge.
-Enumeration with a tree-successors approach can result in an asymptotic complexity of √®(m* log (n) + log (n)) with red-black trees, where m is the number of keys valid in the requested epoch.
+Enumeration with a tree-successors approach can result in an asymptotic complexity of O(m* log (n) + log (n)) with red-black trees, where m is the number of keys valid in the requested epoch.
 It takes O(log2 (n)) to locate the first element in the tree and O(log2 (n)) to locate a successor.
-Because ‚m‚ keys need to be retrieved, O( m * log2 (n)) would be the complexity of this enumeration.
+Because "m" keys need to be retrieved, O( m * log2 (n)) would be the complexity of this enumeration.

 In the case of B+-trees, leaf nodes are in ascending order, and enumeration would be to parse the leaf nodes directly.
 The complexity would be O (m * k + logbn), where m is the number of keys valid in an epoch, k is the number of entries between two different keys in B+ tree leaf nodes, and b is the order for the B+tree.
-Having ‚k‚ epoch entries between two distinct keys incurs in a complexity of O(m * k).
+Having "k" epoch entries between two distinct keys incurs in a complexity of O(m * k).
 The additional O(logbn) is required to locate first leftmost key in the tree.
 The generic iterator interfaces as shown in <a href="#7d">Figure</a> above would be used for KV enumeration also.